Our Story

 Before making the jump to start Bright Archives LLC, she held a faculty position at Carnegie Mellon University where she was Founding Director of the Oral History Program, Lead Archivist for the Robotics Project, and Archivist in the University Archives.
 She has also worked with Carnegie Museum of Art, the University of Pittsburgh, the Heinz History Center, and other education and cultural heritage organizations.

 She has an MA in Public History from Duquesne University and is a Certified Archivist (CA) and Digital Archives Specialist (DAS).
-She is an active member of the Oral History Association, where she is chair of the Membership Committee, and the Society of American Archivists, where she is co-chair of the Committee on Public Awareness.
+She is an active member of the Society of American Archivists and the Oral History Association, where she is chair of the Membership Committee.
 When she’s not working, you can find her gardening, backpacking, skiing, rafting, and enjoying nature with her wonderful husband and two dogs.

 David Bernabo